SathyaBhat/sathyasays.com/content/posts/2018-05-28-scanning-docker-image-for-vulnerabilities-with-aqua-microscanner.md

 Aqua will stop the build if it finds any vulnerabilities of severity &#8220;High&#8221; &#8211; however, we can pass  `--continue-on-failure` flag to ignore the High severity issues and continue the build.

-I think this tool is really good, especially for small developers &#8211; with just few lines of Dockerfile instructions, the developer is able add vulnerability scanning of the images &#8211; and combined with CI like that of <a href="https://about.gitlab.com/features/gitlab-ci-cd/" target="_blank" rel="noopener">Gitlab CI/CD Pipelines</a>, it&#8217;s a good way of building vulnerability-free container images.
+I think this tool is really good, especially for small developers &#8211; with just few lines of Dockerfile instructions, the developer is able add vulnerability scanning of the images &#8211; and combined with CI like that of <a href="https://about.gitlab.com/features/gitlab-ci-cd/" target="_blank" rel="noopener">Gitlab CI/CD Pipelines</a>, it's a good way of building vulnerability-free container images.

 &nbsp;